BryanMorfe/ptdb/DOCUMENTATION.md

 ```

 #### Credits
-PTDB, as of *now*, the idea behind PTDB is mine.
+PTDB: The idea behind PTDB is mine.
 It created iniatially for personal usage, but then I thought it could be useful for you developers our there too.
-Although PTDB has been programmed solely by me, Bryan Morfe,  I do owe a 'Thank you' to a lot of people out the in the internet who have taught me a lot.
+Although PTDB, as of **now**, has been programmed solely by me, Bryan Morfe,  I do owe a 'Thank you' to a lot of people out the in the internet who have taught me a lot.